Kong/kongponents/docs/components/catalog.md

 Slot content to be displayed when empty.

+### empty-state-action-icon

+Slot for icon to be displayed in front of action button text in empty state.
+See [empty state](#empty) section for example of usage of this slot.

 ### error-state

-Slot content to be displayed when in an error state.
+Slot content to be displayed when in error state.

 ## Events